Baseball Pilgrimages

 • Named for the local electric utility, Tucson Electric Power.

-• The White Sox have a lease to train at the complex through 2012, but are trying to get out of it so they can move to a new ballpark in Glendale.
+• The White Sox had a lease to train at the complex through 2012, but paid a $5 million buyout fee and moved to a new ballpark in Glendale in 2009.

-• Home of the Tucson Sidewinders, the Triple-A affiliate of the Arizona Diamondbacks.
+• Was the home of the Tucson Sidewinders, the Triple-A affiliate of the Arizona Diamondbacks, from 1998 through 2008.

 • Has 8,000 stadium seats, a berm capacity of 3,000, and 469 clubhouse seats.